azzedinedev/currencyBinConverter/README.md

 ### The result of testing

-To run the test we must call phpunit
+To run the test we must call PHPUnit

 ```
 $ vendor/bin/phpunit